IQSS/dataverse/doc/release-notes/7865-simple-search-fix.md

 `<xi:include href="schema_dv_mdb_copies.xml" xmlns:xi="http://www.w3.org/2001/XInclude" />`.

 In this release, that line has already been replaced with the default set of `<copyFields>`.
 It doesn't matter whether schema_dv_mdb_copies.xml was originally created manually or via the recommended updateSchemaMDB.sh script and this fix will work with all prior versions of Dataverse from v4.17 on.
+If you make further changes to metadata blocks in your installation, you can repeat this process (i.e. run updateSchemaMDB.sh, copy the entries in schema_dv_mdb_copies.xml into the same section of schema.xml, restart solr, and reindex.)

 Once schema.xml is updated, solr should be restarted and a ['Reindex in Place'](https://guides.dataverse.org/en/latest/admin/solr-search-index.html#reindex-in-place) will be required.
 (Future Dataverse versions will avoid this manual copy step.)